dwave-examples/nurse-scheduling/README.rst

 These three types of constraints combine to ensure sufficient nurses on duty at all times, without overworking any particular nurse.

-INH took these general constraints and formulated them as a QUBO.
-Their form of the constraints, discussed below, tries to achieve reasonable results for nurse scheduling, without implementing all the detail required in the three general constraints.
+INH formulated a QUBO from a simplification of these constraints, discussed below, that tries to achieve reasonable results for nurse scheduling.

 INH's three types of constraints are: